fastrgv/AdaVenture/README.md

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script lcmp.sh.
+* Rerun the compile script lcmpd.sh.

 ### Link Problems during linux build: